awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-cloudfront-s3/README.md

 * Configure Access logging for CloudFront Distribution
 * Enable automatic injection of best practice HTTP security headers in all responses from CloudFront Distribution
 * CloudFront originPath set to `'/'`
+* Create an Origin Access Control to access S3 bucket

 ### Amazon S3 Bucket
 * Configure Access logging for S3 Bucket